 Recently I bought some coconut curry hummus at the store and it was soooo delish.
 But it was also high in sodium and a few other additives that I prefer not to eat.

-Since I now have a new Vitamix, I’ve been trying to make all of the dips and sauces that I used to buy.
-I’m much healthier knowing exactly what I’m eating.
+Since I’m always looking for new things to make in our Vitamix, I’m trying to make healthier versions of all of my fav dips and sauces that I used to buy.
+And I feel so much better knowing exactly what I’m eating.

 Coconut Curry Hummus

 2 15oz cans or boxes of chickpeas* (one drained, one with its liquid)

 3 cloves garlic

 2 tsp curry powder (or more to taste)

 2 tsp smoked paprika

 *I use Whole Foods 365 brand organic, no sodium added, boxed garbanzo beans.
 You could also make your own from scratch, soaking them overnight before cooking them.
 Dr. Weil says, “To further reduce the gas-producing properties of beans, add a large strip of dried kombu seaweed to the pot of beans and water prior to boiling.
 Remove the kombu once cooking is finished.
 You can find kombu in your local natural foods store or in ethnic markets.”

 Combine all ingredients in the order listed into Vitamix, blender, or food processor and blend on high for one minute.
 Use the Vitamix tamper to push all ingredients down into blades.